 Remember, too, that winter birds will need your help in the upcoming colder months!

 Now…Go Invite That Wildlife!

 Of course, there are so many ways that you can really invite more wildlife to your garden.
-But by following the above tips, you can be sure to really help yourself and the animals in your local area.
+But by following the above yard design tips, you can be sure to really help yourself and the animals, butterflies, amphibians, and birds in your local area.